AbhinandAK350/SeekhoJikan/README.md

 - **Error Handling:** Gracefully handles network and API errors to keep the user informed.
 - **Trailer Support with Graceful Fallback:**
   Anime trailers are displayed using a best-effort inline YouTube player.
-When embedded playback is unavailable due to YouTube restrictions, the app gracefully falls back to displaying the anime poster and offers the option to open the trailer in the YouTube app.
+When embedded playback is unavailable due to YouTube restrictions or playback error, the app gracefully falls back to displaying the anime poster and offers the option to open the trailer in the YouTube app.

 ## 📸 Screenshots